nrfconnect/ncs-zigbee/docs/setup.rst

 Requirements and setup
 ######################

-This page outlines the requirements that you need to meet before you start working with the experimental support release of |addon| and Zigbee R23 protocol.
+This page outlines the requirements that you need to meet before you start working with the |addon| and Zigbee R23 protocol.

 Hardware requirements
 *********************